treyhunner/treyhunner.github.com/source/_posts/2024-08-20-python-high-five.markdown

 ## Proven learning techniques behind the scenes 📝

 The daily check-ins allow for daily **accountability**.
-The group chat also provides both a community of peers to rely on and **guidance from an experienced Python trainer** (me).
+The group chat also provides both a community of peers to rely on, and **guidance from an experienced Python trainer** (me).

 We'll also be using proven learning techniques behind the scenes:

-- **Retrieval practice**: you don't learn by putting information into your head, but by trying to take it out and for Python learning, that means writing code.
+- **Retrieval practice**: you don't learn by putting information into your head, but by trying to take it out; for Python learning, that means writing code.
 - **Spaced repetition**: cramming is less effective than learning spaced out over time, which is why we'll spend 30 minutes each weekday instead of spending a few hours every week.
 - **Interleaving**: each day's exercise isn't predictably themed because a bit of unpredictability can be *really* improve learning outcomes.
 - **Elaboration**: your daily check-in isn't *just* about reflection: it's also a helpful learning tool!